kategodsmark/WatermarkCodes/README.md

 # WatermarkCodes
-This repository will contain in code used for my fourth year project, Watermark coding for error correction on insertion-deletion channels, it is currently a work in progress
+This repository will contain code used for my fourth year project, Watermark coding for error correction on insertion-deletion channels, it is currently a work in progress